alex-lebedev/Kaggle-MLSP-2014/README.md

 To execute the code the following libraries must be installed: caret [3], randomForest [4], e1071 [5], kernlab [6], doMC [7], foreach [8], RColorBrewer [9]

 ## 6. Additional Comments and Observations
-In general, it was somehow difficult to evaluate performance of the models, since there was a substantial mismatch between cross-validated accuracies and the feedback that I was receiving during my submissions.
+In general, it was somewhat difficult to evaluate performance of the models, since there was a substantial mismatch between cross-validated accuracies and the feedback that I was receiving during my submissions.
 It was one of the reasons why I decided not to go further with feature selection and more complex modeling approaches.

 ## 7. References